clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/cross.rst

 External References
 *******************

-External references or hyperlinks can be added easily with ReST.
+External references or hyperlinks can be added easily with reST.
 Only hyperlinks with a separated target definition are allowed.

 Do not use explicit hyperlinks consisting entire URLs.
 For example, links